nextflow-io/nextflow/docs/reference/syntax.md

 def x = 42
 ```

-Multiple variables can be declared in a single statement as long as the initializer is a [list literal](#list) with as many elements as declared variables:
+Multiple variables can be declared in a single statement if the initializer is a [list literal](#list) with the same number of elements and declared variables:

 ```groovy
 def (x, y) = [ 1, 2 ]
 ```

-Every variable has a *scope*, which determines the region of code in which the variable is defined.
+Each variable has a *scope*, which is the region of code in which the variable can be used.

 Variables declared in a function, as well as the parameters of that function, exist for the duration of that function call.
 The same applies to closures.

 Workflow inputs exist for the entire workflow body.
 Variables declared in the main section exist for the main, emit, and publish sections.
 Named outputs are not considered variable declarations and therefore do not have any scope.

 Process input variables exist for the entire process body.
-Variables declared in the process script, shell, exec, and stub sections exist only in their respective section, with one exception -- in these sections, a variable can be declared with the `def` keyword, in which case it will also exist in the output section.
+Variables declared in the process script, shell, exec, and stub sections exist only in their respective section, with one exception -- variables declared without the `def` keyword also exist in the output section.

 Variables declared in an if or else branch exist only within that branch: